 You air condenser fan isn’t circulating.

-There are many reasons your condenser fan isn’t rotating.
+There are several reasons your condenser fan isn’t rotating.
 One could be that it simply burned out and you need a replacement.
-Humidity typically causes more condensation so another issue to watch for is that the water is not draining right or that the drain is obstructed.
+Humidity typically causes more condensation so another issue to watch for is that the water is not draining right or that the drain is blocked.
 If you can look for these things, you may be able to discover the issue; but, if not, give Parker Pearce Service Experts a call and we can inspect what has stopped your condenser fan from turning and go over your options to get your A/C system problem fixed.

-Air Conditioner shuts on and off over and over
+AC shuts on and off constantly